Feastio

 Just Peachy cocktail at The Speakeasy at Salvation Spirits

-Reservations are required for Fredericksburg's only speakeasy, so head to their website to make one a week or two before you visit.
+Fredericksburg's only speakeasy requires reservations, so head to their website to create one at least a week or two in advance of your visit.
+10091 US-290, Fredericksburg, TX, salvationspeakeasy.com

 Peach wines at das Peach Haus

-A little less than two miles south of downtown Fredericksburg is das Peach Haus, a country store born out of a peach orchard planted in 1928.
+Less than two miles south of downtown Fredericksburg is Das Peach Haus, a country store born from a peach orchard planted in 1928.

 Peach cider